Roni Sengupta · SPIN Lab & UNC Chapel Hill

 Roni Sengupta

-Roni Sengupta, Assistant Professor, Department of Computer Science
+Assistant Professor · Department of Computer Science · UNC Chapel Hill

-Prior to this, I was a Postdoctoral Research Associate in Computer Science & Engineering at University of Washington, working with Prof. Steve Seitz, Prof. Brian Curless and Prof. Ira Kemelmacher-Shlizerman in the UW Reality Lab and GRAIL (2019-2022).
-I completed my Ph.D.
-(2013 - 2019) from University of Maryland - College Park (UMD), advised by Prof. David Jacobs and my undergraduate degree (2009-2013) in Electronics and Tele-Communication Engineering from Jadavpur University, Kolkata, India.
-I also had the pleasure to spend time and work with many amazing researchers from NVIDIA Research, Snapchat Research, The Weizmann Institute of Science (Israel), and TU Dortmund (Germany).
+Prior to UNC, I was a Postdoctoral Research Associate at University of Washington, working with Prof. Steve Seitz, Prof. Brian Curless, and Prof. Ira Kemelmacher-Shlizerman in the UW Reality Lab / GRAIL (2019–2022).
+I completed my Ph.D. at University of Maryland – College Park (2013–2019), advised by Prof. David Jacobs, and my undergraduate degree in Electronics & Tele-Communication Engineering from Jadavpur University, Kolkata, India (2009–2013).
+I have also spent time working with researchers at NVIDIA Research, Snapchat Research, The Weizmann Institute of Science, and TU Dortmund.

 Research